flyq/ctf-foundry/Capture_the_Ether/Lotteries/Predict_the_future/README.md

 # Predict the block hash

-we can change `10` from `0` to `10`, and run the test to try attack, and each failed attempt won't lost ether, as the Attacker contract will revert if not success.
+we can change `10` from `0` to `10`, and run the test to try attack in different block, and each failed attempt won't change guesser to address(0), as the Attacker contract will revert if not success.

 ```solidity
             attacker.lockInGuess{value: 1 ether}(10);